auriq/essentia_docs/source/reference/manpages/udb.spec.rst

     s:SearchKey

   #
-  # "@Vector:TabName" starts a vector table spec.
+  # "@Vector:TabName" starts a vector spec.
-  # o A vector is a table that has only one data row.
-It is often used to
+  # o A vector has only one data row.
+It is often used to store key specific
-  #   store bucket level profile data.
+  #   profile data.
-  # o Vectors are automatically created when a user bucket is created.
+  # o Vectors are automatically created when a key is created.
   #   Their columns are initialized to either 0/blank depending on the
   #   data type.
   # o Vector spec is identical to that of a table except that "+KEY" is